iampramodyadav/VCS-Git/02-Using-Git-Locally.md

 * ab5ade5 commit rest of the files--init commit.
 * ad401fc Add periods to the end of sentences.
 ```

+- This format helps us better understand the history of our commits and how merges have occurred.
+We can see the new commit that was added and also the two separate commits that we merged.
+One coming from the master branch and the other coming from the even-better-feature branch.

+- Merge conflicts can sometimes be tricky, complicated, and spread across multiple files.
+If you want to throw the merge away and start over, you can use the `git merge --abort` command as an escape hatch.

 ## Git branches and merging: summary